tbaptista/pacman/README.rst

-Pacman game clone using the pyafai framework
+Pac-Man game clone using the pyafai framework
 ============================================